CITS5501 lab 5 (week 6) – logic-based testing – solutions

 Java also has non–short-circuiting logic operators, | and &.

-We won’t be using any Python in this unit – but for reference, in Python, the logic operators are all spelled out: “and”, “or” and “not”.
+We won’t be using any Python in this unit – but for reference, in Python, the logic operators are all spelled out as English words: “and”, “or” and “not”.

 1. Terminology – clauses and predicates